MTN-Business-App-Academy/apppulsechecklist/README.md

 * Button will show Toast or Log sample data.

 ### Examples
-* SplashActivity.java - Its screen is clickable.
+* SplashActivity.java - A simple click will show "Please wait".
-* SplashActivity.java - It will pop up a dialog box when you click and hold.
+* SplashActivity.java - A click and hold will show a dialog box.
-* GetStartedActivity.java - Get started button is clickable.
+* GetStartedActivity.java - A click on menu will show a dialog box.